anuragkumar96/A02Kumar/README.md

 I have also added a navbar which different page to navigate.

-Also I have added socail link to the pages.
+ALso I have added socail Link to the pages.
 ------------
-test.html/test.js :
+Test.html/test.js :

 Here I have used test.html and test.js to pass my 3 test cases.
 ------------

 THANK YOU VERY MUCH !!!!!